stevebauman/unfinalize/README.md

 # Unfinalize

-Unleash the freedom lost with open source packages marking classes and methods as final.
+Unleash the freedom lost with open source PHP packages marking classes and methods as final.

-Unfinalize permanently removes final keywords from composer vendor packages on `composer update` using PHP CS Fixer.
+Unfinalize permanently removes `final` keywords from composer vendor packages on `composer update` using PHP CS Fixer.

 ## Installation